Which school do you want to support?

 In business, there is a saying that “what gets measured gets managed.”
 In education, the equivalent is “what gets tested gets taught.”

-One response to this narrowing has been to create more standards in other subject areas, as the later lessons in this chapter describe.
+One response to this narrowing has been to create more standards in other subject areas, as other lessons in this chapter describe.
 Standardized assessments exist for science and history/social studies.
-The standards for physical education, visual and performing arts, world languages, and career-technical education may guide instruction but they get much less attention from state leaders or the public.
+The standards for physical education, visual and performing arts, world languages, financial literacy, and career-technical education may guide instruction, but they get much less attention from state leaders or the public.
 To provide comparable structure for other subjects and skills, some proponents of a well-rounded education suggest standards should be adopted and tested for life skill learning such as time management, self-control, teamwork, and personal finance.

 For many years, colleges found standardized tests helpful as a way to identify strong applicants and defend their admissions decisions from charges of bias.
-By the time the pandemic began, however, many colleges were already looking to move beyond test scores in admission decisions in service of goals like diversity and inclusion.
+By the time the pandemic began, many colleges were already looking to move beyond test scores in admission decisions in service of goals like diversity and inclusion.
+Since the pandemic, however, more and more schools across the country are bringing back testing requirements.

 Search all lesson and blog content here.